-4. BALANCE BEAM.
+BALANCE BEAM.

-4.1 BEAM SPECIAL REQUIREMENTS (.20 each taken off of the Start Value).
+4.1 BEAM SPECIAL REQUIREMENTS (.20 each taken off the Start Value).

 - a.
-Acro series: - Minimum of two (2) flight elements, one (1) element must be a minimum of C with/without hand support (this may include mount) - OR an "A" non-flight element from Group 7 walkovers and cartwheels connected to an E acro skill (example: back walkover + back tucked full twisting salto). - The acro series requirement may not be connected to the dismount and must stop on the beam. - b.
+Acro series: - Minimum of two (2) flight elements, one (1) element must be a minimum of C with/without hand support (this may include mount) - OR an "A" non-flight element from Group 7 walkovers and cartwheels connected to an E acro element (example: back walkover + back tucked full twisting salto). - The acro series requirement may not be connected to the dismount and must stop on the beam. - b.
 Dance OR Dance/Acro series with a minimum of two (2) elements.
-The dance element must be valued a C or higher and the SERIES must stop on the beam. - c.
-A leap or jump requiring 180° split (this may be part of the dance series or acro/dance series). - d.
+The dance element must be valued a C or higher and the SERIES may not be connected to the dismount. - A leap or jump requiring 180° split (this may be part of the dance series or acro/dance series). - d.
 Minimum of 360° turn from Group 3 (no hand support permitted). - e.
 Minimum of C dismount or B dismount preceded by and directly connected to any D acro element.

-4.2 BEAM SPECIFIC COMPOSITIONAL DEDUCTIONS.
+BEAM SPECIFIC COMPOSITIONAL DEDUCTIONS.
+4.2

 - a.
 Lack of variety in choice of Acro elements - 1.
-Missing a backward Acro element with a minimum of A value flat .10 - 2.
-Missing a forward/sideward Acro element with a minimum of A value flat .10 The following notes apply to both backward and forward/sideward Acro requirements: - Must be from Group 1-Mounts, 6-Rolls, 7-Walkovers/cartwheels or 8-Saltos. - Round-off is considered a sideward element. - BHS /4 or /4 to handstand is considered a backward element. - A jump backward BHS with /2 twist to walkover forward (Arabian walkover or salto) is considered a forward element. - A tic-toc can be considered either a forward or backward element (to the advantage of the gymnast).
+Missing a backward Acro element with a minimum of A value

+2. Missing a forward/sideward Acro element with a minimum of A value The following notes apply to both backward and forward/sideward Acro requirements:

+- Must be from Group 1-Mounts, 6-Rolls, 7-Walkovers/cartwheels or 8-Saltos. - Round-off is considered a sideward element. - BHS /4 or /4 to handstand is considered a backward element. - A jump backward BHS with 1⁄2 twist to walkover forward (Arabian walkover or salto) is considered a forward element. - A tic-toc can be considered either a forward or backward element (to the advantage of the gymnast).